pauleveritt/pauleveritt.github.io/src/productive/setup.rst

 Install
 =======

 #. *Install Python 3.5*.
 You can get this from any location.
+For Windows, during
+   the install, ensure you select the box to put Python on your Path.

 #. *PyCharm Professional*.
 Please `download PyCharm Professional
    <https://www.jetbrains.com/pycharm/download/>`_, as this course uses